-Each year, the MOU considers funding requests for bird-related projects through the Savaloja Grants Program.
-In 2013, the following five projects were awarded funds:
+Terry Savaloja was a well-known, respected Minnesota birder and TS Roberts Award recipient who died in 1992.
+Each year, the MOU considers funding requests for bird-related projects from the Savaloja Memorial Fund.
+In 2014, five projects were awarded funds for:

-The deadline for receipt of grant applications is January 31, 2014.
-Grant recipients will be notified by April 1, 2014.
+The deadline for receipt of grant applications is January 31, 2015.
+Grant recipients will be notified during April 2015.